ff6347/compify2_slim/readme.txt

 // =====================================================================
-// compify2_slim.jsx by fabiantheblind Nov 2010 based on:
+// compify2_slim.jsx for After Effects CS4 by fabiantheblind Nov 2010 based on:
 //
 // compify2.jsx by Joseph M. Morgan - April 2005 based on:
 //